I'm the proud owner of a pretty car and not the proud owner of a home with a garage. Therefore my car needs washing all the time.

 Washing the car is...well, it's fun.
 If you like cars, that is.
 It gets you outdoors in the nice weather.
 It's also a great opportunity to wash other stuff.
 The all-weather floor mats are an obvious choice, but you can also power-wash your siding, do your windows, and even clean off the patio furniture.
 You can also make sure all the plants are watered.

-The reason those laser-washes can't do the job is that they are really bad at actually getting all the soap off your car, and actually drying the car all the way.
+The reason those laser-washes can't do the job is that they are really bad at getting all the soap off your car, and actually drying the car all the way.
 Just driving around isn't enough to get all the water off the car in time to avoid having water spots.

 Don't Do Your Wheels First!

 Everybody does their wheels first.
 Uh, why?
-If you were a tall woman with long hair taking a shower, what would you do?
+If you're a tall woman with long hair taking a shower, what would you do?
 Start from the top, work your way down.
 There is no reason to do the bottom of the car first.
 Come on now.
 The last part of the car is wheels and around the wheels (like the fenders, which never seem to come quite clean).

 Windows are the only exception to the top-down rule.
 Sometimes the foam doesn't get the windows (particularly the windshield) quiiiiite picture perfect.
 The good news is, the best window cleaner is cheap as all get-out.
 Way cheaper than Windex.
-Plus it foams, so you can't miss a spot, plus foam is kind of my thing I don't know if you figured that out yet.
+Plus it foams, so you can't miss a spot, plus foam is kind of my thing, I don't know if you figured that out yet.

 Wheels and Tires